yui-mhcp/encoders/README.md

     - [ ] Implement the `BaseComparator` class
     - [ ] Implement the `SiameseGenerator` class
     - [ ] Update the README to provide more information about evaluation of encoders
+- [x] Implement text embedding models
+- [x] Implement a vectors database for information retrieval
+- [ ] Implement a colbert-vectors database for fine-grained search

 ## Contacts and licence